ipavlidakis/venslator/README.md

 ```

 ### Download the binary
-You can download the latest release's binary from the Releases page
+You can download the latest binary from [here](https://github.com/ipavlidakis/venslator/releases/latest)

 ## Usage
 venslator requires the following options/arguements: